KiranCorreya93/Kirancorreya93/README.md

 ## 🚀 About Me

-“I’m a results-driven Data Analyst with 7 years of corporate experience in problem-solving, business operations, and data analytics.
+I’m a results-driven Data Analyst with 7 years of corporate experience in problem-solving, business operations, and data analytics.
 My passion for data was sparked during my tenure at Amazon, where I leveraged SQL and Python-based tools to optimise processes and deliver measurable business outcomes.

 With a strong foundation in SQL, Power BI, Python, and data storytelling, I’m committed to applying data-driven insights to solve real-world business challenges.
 I believe in continuous learning and constantly explore new tools, techniques, and methodologies to stay ahead in this dynamic field.